Careless Whisper: Production

-A few weeks after the Muscle Shoals session, Michael contacted Chris Porter, who had produced some of Wham's second album, Make It Big, and asked him to help record another version of "Careless Whisper".
-They recorded it in Sarm West Studio 2, London, with a live rhythm section.
+A few weeks after the Muscle Shoals session, Michael contacted Chris Porter, who had produced some of Wham!'s second album, Make It Big, and asked him to help record another version of "Careless Whisper".
+They recorded it at Sarm West Studio 2, London, with a live rhythm section.
 Michael felt the results were better as he was more relaxed and the Sarm musicians did a better job, but the saxophone part had still not been recorded.
-According to Porter, they auditioned 11 different saxophone players until they found one, Steve Gregory, who could perform the main phrase in one breath.
+According to Porter, they auditioned 11 saxophone players before Steve Gregory, who could perform the main phrase in one breath.
 Gregory said he was the ninth to audition.
 Another player, Ray Warleigh, waited until midnight for Michael to arrive and went home, giving his position to Gregory.

-According to Gregory, the part would have been easier on an alto saxophone, but Michael insisted on tenor, and Gregory's saxophone was unable to play the top note without the use of fake fingering.
+According to Gregory, the part would have been easier on an alto saxophone, but Michael insisted on tenor and Gregory's saxophone was unable to play the top note without the use of fake fingering.
 At Gregory's suggestion, Porter lowered the recording by a semitone by slowing the tape, Gregory performed the part in a lower key using the proper fingering, and the recording was returned to the original speed.
 Michael was satisfied with the part.
-Ridgley wrote, "At last the nuanced melody that had lived inside his head for so long found expression from a saxophonist with soul and sensibility as well as virtuosity.
+Ridgeley wrote, "At last the nuanced melody that had lived inside his head for so long found expression from a saxophonist with soul and sensibility as well as virtuosity.
 George had recorded his first masterpiece and nobody was more pleased about it than I was."
+Michael recorded his vocals at Advision Studios in Fitzrovia, London.

 Release

 "Careless Whisper" was released on Wham!'s second album, Make It Big, in 1984.
 It was released as a single on 23 July.
-It entered the UK singles chart at reached number one two weeks later, displacing "Two Tribes" by Frankie Goes to Hollywood.
+It entered the UK singles chart and reached number one two weeks later, displacing "Two Tribes" by Frankie Goes to Hollywood.
 It stayed at number one for three weeks and became the UK's fifth-best-selling single that year.
 It reached number one in 25 other countries, including the US Billboard Hot 100 in February 1985.
 It was named Billboards number-one song of 1985.

 The "Careless Whisper" single was credited to Michael as part of the strategy to transition him to a solo artist.
 Michael told the media it was issued as a solo record as it did not fit the style of Wham!, but told his management that Wham! would break up.
 In the US, where Wham! were less well known, it was credited to "Wham! featuring George Michael".